Government of Canada

 What are the results of the assessment?

-• The Government of Canada has conducted a science-based evaluation of M4Q called a screening assessment.
+• The Government of Canada has conducted a science-based evaluation of M4Q, called a screening assessment.

-• Screening assessments address potential for harm to the general population (not including workplace exposures) and the environment.
+• Screening assessments address the potential for harm to the general population of Canada and the environment.

 What is the Government of Canada doing?